November 7, 1999: The day Andre Agassi achieved an unprecedented Parisian double

 Taught by his father and bred at the Nick Bollettieri Academy, Agassi’s game relied on a legendary return of serve (the best of its time) and on uncanny timing, which enabled him to strike the ball on the rise on both sides with incredible power.
 This skill was revolutionary at the time, and later copied by generations of tennis players.

 Agassi reached world No 1 shortly after this success, on April 10, 1995, and stayed at the top for 30 weeks.
-In 1996 and 1997, despite a gold medal claimed at the 1996 Olympic Games in Atlanta, the American player struggled mightily and his ranking dropped as low as No 141 in the world.
-Displaying great humility, he went back to play on the ATP Challenger tour at the end of 1997 to regain his confidence.
+In 1996 and 1997, despite a gold medal claimed at the 1996 Olympic Games in Atlanta, the American struggled mightily, and his ranking dropped as low as No 141 in the world.
+Displaying humility, he went back to play on the ATP Challenger Tour at the end of 1997 to regain his confidence.

-He slowly came back to the top in 1998, finishing the year as world No 6, although his Grand Slam results were disappointing.
-In June 1999 Agassi eventually triumphed at Roland-Garros, edging Andrei Medvedev in five sets (1-6, 2-6, 6-4, 6-3, 6-4), thus achieving a career Grand Slam.
+He slowly returned to the top in 1998, finishing the year as world No 6, although his Grand Slam results were disappointing.
+In June 1999, Agassi eventually triumphed at Roland-Garros, edging Andrei Medvedev in five sets (1-6, 2-6, 6-4, 6-3, 6-4), thus completing a career Grand Slam.
 Since then, Agassi had finished runner-up to Pete Sampras at Wimbledon (6-3, 6-4, 7-5) and claimed another Grand Slam crown at Flushing Meadows, defeating Todd Martin in the final (6-4, 6-7, 6-7, 6-3, 6-2).
 Thanks to that second US Open title, Agassi reclaimed the world No 1 spot in September.

 Safin then reached the semi-finals in Long Island, before making it to the fourth round again at the US Open (defeated by world No 1, Pete Sampras, 6-3, 6-4, 6-2).
 He finished the year ranked 48th on the ATP Tour.
 In 1999, he claimed his first title in Boston (defeating Greg Rusedski in the final, 6-4, 7-6).
 He reached the fourth round again at Roland-Garros (lost to Dominik Hrbaty, 6-4, 3-6, 7-6, 6-3) and helped Russia reach the Davis Cup semi-finals, winning two fifth and decisive matches.
 In November 1999, Safin was world No 34.